kogakure/website-11ty-stefanimhoff.de/src/posts/2021/boring-phone.md

 I tried separating myself from the devices _physically_ by putting them into a drawer when I don’t need them which works surprisingly well.

-Having the devices around is _already_ enough to start a bad habit, because they work as a cue to a habit loop.
+Having the devices around is _already_ enough to start a bad habit because they work as a cue to a habit loop.

 My main issue with this trick is that the devices have a lot of helpful apps and use cases and if I decide to take them out of their dark drawer, I might start a negative habit loop.

-I’ve seen people moving the apps to another screen or a folder labeled “Addict” (Joe Rogan), or switch the display to grey instead of colors and tried out all these tricks.
+I’ve seen people moving the apps to another screen or a folder labeled “Addict” (Joe Rogan), or switching the display to grey instead of colors and trying out all these tricks.

 It helped a lot when Apple introduced the app drawer for iPhone.
 This allowed me to remove addicting apps from the home screen.
 But unfortunately, they introduced at the same time these _clever_ folders that automatically cluster apps by topic together and show the three most-used apps per topic bigger.
 This is not helpful to reduce addiction, because the most used apps are likely always directly clickable.